eums/website/find/index.markdown

 <div style="float: left; position: relative; left: 0px; top: 0px; width: 640px; height: 25px;"><&#47;div></p>
 <p>The society also aims to allow involvement regardless of ability.
 If you require additional help or information regarding access to any of our performance or practice venues then please <a title="Contact Us" href="http:&#47;&#47;eums.eusa.ed.ac.uk&#47;contact">contact us<&#47;a>.<&#47;p></p>
 <p>We ensure that all of our rehearsal and concert venues are wheelchair accessible, and we also welcome guide dogs at our concerts (they usually enjoy the show as much as you do!).<&#47;p></p>
-<p>The University of Edinburgh's Disability Office has created maps detailing&nbsp;access features, gradients and transport links, and these are provided below:<&#47;p></p>
+<p>The University of Edinburgh's Disability Office has created maps detailing access features, gradients and transport links, and these are provided below:<&#47;p></p>
 <p><a title="Map of the City" href="http:&#47;&#47;eums.eusa.ed.ac.uk&#47;wp-content&#47;uploads&#47;files&#47;city-wide_access.pdf" target="_blank">Click here to view the access map for the south of the city, from Waverley Station in the north to King's Buildings in the south<&#47;a>.<&#47;p></p>
 <p><a title="Map of the University's Central Campus" href="http:&#47;&#47;eums.eusa.ed.ac.uk&#47;wp-content&#47;uploads&#47;files&#47;central_access.pdf" target="_blank">Click here to view the access map of the University's Central Campus (where the Reid Hall is)<&#47;a>.<&#47;p></p>